Yanks sweep Indians 10-9 in draining game, meet Rays in ALDS - WHIZ News

 “That was one of the best games I’ve played in my life,” Urshela said.

-Down 9-8, the Yankees tied it in the ninth on Gary Sánchez’s sacrifice fly off Hand, who went 16 of 16 on save tries during the season.
+Down 9-8, the Yankees tied it in the ninth on Gary Sánchez’s sacrifice fly off Hand, who went 16 of 16 on save tries during the season but was stung by a walk.

 “We probably caught people’s attention,” Boone said.
 “We haven’t done anything yet.
 This was just a stepping stone.”

-Cleveland, which hasn’t won the World Series since 1948, has lost eight straight postseason games and dropped a record 10 consecutive elimination games stretching back to the 1997 Series.
+Cleveland, which hasn’t won the World Series since 1948, has lost eight straight postseason games and dropped 10 consecutive elimination games — a major league record — extending back to the 1997 Series.

-“We had many different things and a lot of obstacles,” said acting manager Sandy Alomar Jr., who filled in for Terry Francona.
+“We had many different things and a lot of obstacles,” said acting manager Sandy Alomar Jr., who filled in while Terry Francona dealt with health issues.
 “But this group stayed together — by any means.
 We had an eight-game losing streak, they came back.

 “Today’s game reflected how much this team grinds and how much they fight.”